malcolm-kee/redux-code-generator/README.md

 ## The problem

-You love the redux where everything is simple and explicit, but you hates to write so many codes just to do a operation.
+You love redux where everything is simple and explicit, but you hates to write so many codes just to do a operation.
 Introducing abstration may reduce the code, but it is no longer simple and explicit.

 ## This solution